SabakiHQ/crdt-gametree/README.md

 ## API

 This library is based upon and is completely compatible with [@sabaki/immutable-gametree](https://github.com/SabakiHQ/immutable-gametree).
-Nearly all properties, functions, and behavior that @sabaki/immutable-gametree exports you can expect in this library as well.
+Nearly all properties, functions, and behavior that [@sabaki/immutable-gametree](https://github.com/SabakiHQ/immutable-gametree) exports you can expect in this library as well.

-We will only point out subtle differences and additional functions in this library.
+We will only point out subtle differences and additional functions in this document.
 Please consult the [@sabaki/immutable-gametree documentation](https://github.com/SabakiHQ/immutable-gametree#api) for a full overview of the functionalities.

 ---